-Operating a motorcycle, scooter or trike requires a unique set of skills separate from other vehicles.
+Operating a motorcycle, scooter or three-wheeled motorcycle requires a unique set of skills separate from other vehicles.
 Not only is the physical operation and handling unique, there are also important differences in the way you need to pay attention to surrounding traffic.

-This 20 hour program is designed to help prepare you to ride a motorcycle/scooter in a traffic environment.
+This 20 hour program is designed to help prepare you to ride a motorcycle/scooter/three-wheeled motorcycle in a traffic environment.

 Training time involves both classroom and hands-on riding.
 Each lesson builds on the skills taught in the previous lesson.
 Students will be given a MOST (Motorcycle Operators Skill Test) and upon successful completion you will receive a certificate.